-The Bachelor of Arts in Communication degree offers students the opportunity to explore and understand today's mediated world and how the Christian faith can inform one's response to it.
-All students learn basic speaking, research, writing, and multi-media production skills, as well as advanced concepts such as ethical decision-making in professional communication contexts and how the Christian faith informs our use of media.
-Elective credits allow students to delve deeper into subjects of their choosing.
-Students are required to complete an internship related to their personal interests to deepen their learning experience.
+A major in Communication allows students to explore and understand today's mediated world and how the Christian faith can inform one's response.
+All students learn basic speaking, research, writing, and multimedia production skills, as well as advanced concepts such as ethical decisionmaking in professional communication contexts and how the Christian faith informs media use.
+Students also complete internships related to their respective interests, practically deepening their learning experience.